US Stocks Slip Before Inflation Data, As Bitcoin Breaks $60,000 - UrduPoint

 Paris was held back by a sharp drop by retailer Casino after it reported massive losses from French supermarkets it is in the process of selling.

-Bitcoin has been buoyed by US moves toward creating exchange-traded funds (ETFs) to track the price of the world's most popular cryptocurrency, which would expand its potential investors pool by allowing the public to invest without directly purchasing the digital unit.
+Bitcoin has been buoyed by US moves toward creating exchange-traded funds (ETFs) to track the price of the world's most popular cryptocurrency, which would expand its potential investor pool by allowing the public to place bets without directly purchasing the digital unit.

 The world's biggest economy will also report consumer and jobless figures.